Who wins the Donovan Mitchell vs. Jayson Tatum matchup in tonight's game?

 Donovan Mitchell vs. Jayson Tatum and the Boston Celtics: Stats, Projections and Game Preview

-On Tuesday, the Boston Celtics and Donovan Mitchell will clash when the Celtics (16-5) meet the Cleveland Cavaliers (13-10) at TD Garden, December 12 at 7:30 PM ET.
+Jayson Tatum and the Boston Celtics (17-5) will host Donovan Mitchell and the Cleveland Cavaliers (13-11) at TD Garden on Thursday, December 14, with a start time of 7:30 PM ET.

 Buy Tickets for This Game on Ticketmaster!